Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

-We propose a family of neural variance-aware linear dueling bandit algorithms, collectively referred to as \term.
+We introduce \term, a family of neural variance-aware linear dueling bandit algorithms.
 Our approach employs a neural network to approximate nonlinear utility functions and estimates uncertainty by constructing a Gram matrix from the gradients with respect to the learnable parameters of the last layer.
 These gradients are weighted by the estimated variance of the Bernoulli distribution, computed via exponential-family link functions.
-We theoretically show that both \term and its variance-agnostic variant achieve sublinear cumulative average regret across various arm selection strategies under both the UCB and TS frameworks.
+We theoretically prove that both \term and its variance-agnostic variant achieve sublinear cumulative average regret across various arm selection strategies under both the UCB and TS frameworks.
 To the best of our knowledge, this is the first work to introduce variance-aware neural dueling bandits with shallow exploration.
 Furthermore, we empirically validate our method against existing baselines and demonstrate its superior performance on widely used synthetic and real-world tasks.

+{Our key technical contribution is a bootstrap argument with spectral analysis that bounds $\|\hat{\theta}_{t-1}\|_2$ by a time-independent constant, reducing the width requirement from $\widetilde{\Omega}(T^{14})$~\citep{ndb} to $\widetilde{\Omega}(T^6)$.
+We also introduce novel TS-based symmetric strategies (TS-OSYM, TS-CSYM).
+Closing the gap to $\widetilde{\Omega}(T^3)$~\citep{shallow, bui2024variance} remains future work.
+Finally, our inverse-variance weighting is equivalent to inverse Fisher Information under the exponential family, validated by strong empirical gains in low-variance regimes.}

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{theorem}{section} \counterwithin{corollary}{section} \counterwithin{lemma}{section} \counterwithin{assumption}{section} \counterwithin{definition}{section}